rmotr-group-projects/flask-advanced-practice/README.md

 ## Tasks

-The goal for this practice is to implement a simple login form with username and password, introducing some HTML content and some extra Flask functionalities apart from the ones used in the last practice (i.e: redirect function)
+The goal for this practice is to implement a simple login form with username and password, introducing some HTML content and some extra Flask functionalities apart from the ones used in the last practice (i.e: redirect, abort, etc)

 The first three views are done for you as an example.
 You'll have to reply the same given functionality but in a single view combining actions for both GET and POST methods.

+You'll work on `login_form()` view.
+You'll have to somehow determine which HTTP method was used (either GET or POST).
+  - If GET method was used, just return HTML content with the login form.
+Make sure that the new HTML login form points to the same /login-form URL while POSTing
+  - If POST method was used, get the given username and password from the form data and perform a redirect to `index()` view sending the username as payload.
+    NOTE: If any of username or password were not given, use Flask's `abort()` function to return a 404 - Not found response